baconsocrispy/cocktailings/README.md

 * Add this to importmap.rb: `pin "jquery", to: "https://cdn.jsdelivr.net/npm/jquery@3.6.0/dist/jquery.js"`
 * Add jQuery to top of application.js file: `import 'jquery'`
-* NOTE: jQuery must be imported first or it won't function properly
+* NOTE: jQuery must be imported before other libraries or it won't function properly
 * Rails 7 relies on Stimulus JS controllers.
 They are saved as follows: /javascript/controllers: controllerName_controller.js
 * Add controller to HTML element attributes: `data-controller='controllerName'`
 * Add controller action: `data-action='controllerName#controllerAction'`